Chase Sapphire travel insurance benefits 2023

 But of course, not everything is covered.
 There are some situations these cards won’t help with.
 Like if you change your plans, have a pre-existing condition, travel during a war, or forget important travel papers.

-ALSO READ Best Discover credit cards of September 2023
+ALSO READ The 10 Best Travel Rewards Credit Cards of 2023

 So, what’s the bottom line?
 Both cards have a lot to offer, but the Reserve adds a bit more sparkle with benefits like emergency evacuation and medical assistance.